Scheduling Gantt Chart widget

 The Scheduling Gantt Chart widget includes several required and optional configuration settings.
 This section presents an overview, and the required settings are specifically marked as such.

-• Custom display range: Configure the time period that is displayed in the timeline when users initially open the the Workshop module.
+• Custom Display Range: Configure the time period that is displayed in the timeline when users initially open the Workshop module.
 Users will be able to scroll the full length of the Scheduling Gantt Chart, unless specified elsewhere.

 • Disable timeline zoom and scroll: Disable users' ability to use the timeline scroll or zoom features.

-• Resource object set [REQUIRED]: Rendered in the interface as the rows of the Scheduling Gantt Chart widget.
-Each object within the set will have its own row.
+• Fixed Resource Object Set [REQUIRED]: Rendered in the interface as the rows of the Scheduling Gantt Chart widget.
+Each object within the set will correspond to one row.

 Scheduling Gantt Chart widget with subtitles configured.